-In response, AVLF’s Domestic Violence Project established the Safe Families Office (SFO), the only lawyer-staffed, Courthouse-based resource for victims in Georgia.
-Through the provision of legal assistance, and ancillary services that seek to improve survivor’s quality of life, the SFO and its network make the justice system easier to understand and less intimidating.
-Lawyers, paralegals and law students trained by AVLF in the law and psychology of domestic violence now meet more than 2,200 visitors to the SFO every year, and offer them legal consultation, advice, direction, and when necessary direct representation in their effort to secure Protective Orders, the highest protection offered by the law for the victim and her family.
+AVLF’s Domestic Violence Program, in collaboration with Partnership Against Domestic Violence and the Fulton County Superior and State Courts, established the Safe Families Office (SFO) – the only lawyer-staffed, Courthouse-based resource for survivors of intimate partner abuse in Georgia who want to obtain a temporary protective order.
+Through the provision of legal assistance and ancillary services that seek to improve survivors’ quality of life, the SFO and its network make the justice system easier to understand and less intimidating.
+Lawyers, paralegals and law students trained by AVLF in the law and psychology of domestic violence now meet more than 3,400 visitors to the SFO every year, and offer them legal consultation, advice, direction, and when necessary, direct representation in their effort to secure Protective Orders, the highest protection offered by the law for the survivor and their family.

-Our society encourages victims of intimate partner, elder and child abuse to address the violence through the courts, certainly a worthy goal in a civilized community.
-But these families can face a number of different, difficult challenges when trying to access and navigate the legal process, including insufficient knowledge about the justice system, inadequate education to take advantage of the court’s power, financial constraints, emotional and psychological barriers and the fear of future violence that may occur if the abuser becomes aware that the victim has tried to take legal action.
+Families can face a number of different, difficult challenges when trying to access and navigate the legal process, including insufficient knowledge about the justice system, inadequate education to take advantage of the court’s power, financial constraints, emotional and psychological barriers and the fear of future violence that may occur if the abuser becomes aware that the survivor has tried to take legal action.